Not Dead and the House Is Still Standing

 Even a scholar using “colonization” as a psychic metaphor has to tread carefully.
 Anne Ferlat put her Pomegranate article on “Conversion as Colonization: Pagan Reconstructionism and Ethnopsychiatry” through multiple drafts, and still some reviewers were nervous about its implications.

 Certainly we don’t approve of everything our ancestors did.
 In the mid-1870s, my great-great uncle Frederick was a commercial buffalo hunter in western Oklahoma and the Texas panhandle, dropping them with his “Big 50.”
 Do I applaud him for that?
-Hell no.[1]He did get a couple of line in some 19th-century history books for a separate act of heroism.
+Hell no.((He did get a couple of line in some 19th-century history books for a separate act of heroism.))
 Do I wish that we as a culture had taken a different approach?
-Absolutely.[2]We shudder at the piles of buffalo bones in the old photos, but the Comanche and Kiowa were reducing the Southern Herd quite well themselves, both through their own commercial hunting and because … Continue reading
+Absolutely.((We shudder at the piles of buffalo bones in the old photos, but the Comanche and Kiowa were reducing the Southern Herd quite well themselves, both through their own commercial hunting and because their huge horse herds competed with the bison for winter grazing in the river bottoms.
+The Indians thought that bison were inexhaustible, with new ones coming up through a hole connecting to the Lower World.
+It’s a complicated story.))

 Some psychotherapists think that we not only carry in our bodies our own traumas, but also certain ancestors’ traumas.